 - For new applications include this phrase in the study title

-- For changes in research please include this phrase in the summary of changes, Section 1, Item 3.
+- For Amendments please include this phrase in the summary of changes, Section 1, Item 5.0.

-- For protocol event reports, please include this phrase in Section 2, Question 12.
+- For reportable event reports, please include this phrase in Section 1, Question 2.0.

-Q9.
-What should I do if I have a new application, change in research or protocol event that is related to COVID-19 that may need to be reviewed urgently?
+Q3.
+What should I do if I have a new application, amendment, or reportable event that is related to COVID-19 that may need to be reviewed urgently?

-A. If you need a new application, change in research or protocol event related to COVID-19 reviewed by the IRB urgently, prior to submission please send an email to the IRB help desk at firstname.lastname@example.org and follow that with a phone call to 410-516-6580.
-If available, please include your eHIRB protocol number in the email to the help desk.
-Please cc the Director of the Homewood IRB, Laura Evans, at email@example.com when emailing the help desk with urgent requests for review of COVID-19 related submissions.
-The Homewood IRB has formulated an Emergency Response IRB and is prepared to address time-sensitive submissions related to COVID-19.
+A. If you need a new application, amendment, or reportable event related to COVID-19 reviewed by the IRB urgently, prior to submission please send an email to the IRB help desk at firstname.lastname@example.org and follow that with a phone call to 410-516-6580.
+Please include your eHIRB protocol number in the email to the help desk.
+Please cc the Director, Homewood IRB, Laura Evans, at email@example.com when emailing the help desk with urgent requests for review of COVID-19 related submissions.

 A. Yes.
 Please notify your research administration office if a study, funded by a sponsored award is placed on hold.
 Notification may be sent to: ORA@jhmi.edu (SOM including for industry funded clinical trials); BARA@jhu.edu (KSAS); or JHURA@jhu.edu (all others).